rdf-elixir/rdf-ex/README.md

 empty_named_dataset   = RDF.Dataset.new(EX.Dataset)
 ```

-As you can see, qualified terms from a vocabulary namespace can be given instead of an URI and will be resolved automatically.
+As you can see, qualified terms from a vocabulary namespace can be given instead of an IRI and will be resolved automatically.
 This applies to all of the functions discussed below.

 The `new` functions can be called more shortly with the resp. delegator functions `RDF.description`, `RDF.graph` and `RDF.dataset`.